MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 XalInitArgs defines arguments needed in order to link XAL to your specified game from Partner Center.

-Your client ID, title ID, sandbox, and redirect Uri can be found at your Partner Center game account.

 ```cpp
 HRESULT XalInit()
 {